HIV self-test

 How can you get an HIV self-test kit?

-To get the INSTI® HIV self-test kit, you need to order it directly from the website of bioLytical Laboratories, the company that makes the test.
+You can also obtain the INSTI® HIV self-test kit for a fee, by ordering directly from the website of BioLytical Laboratories, the company that produces the test.

-It costs about $35 per test, plus shipping and sales tax, for a total amount of about $57.
-For two tests, the cost is about $85 including shipping and taxes.
+The cost is around $35 each, plus shipping and sales tax, for a total of around $57.
+For two tests, the cost is approximately $85, including shipping and taxes.

-The kit can be delivered to the mailing address of your choice.
+The kit can be delivered to the postal address of your choice.

 Should you do it alone or with someone?